krypt0nn/dotfiles/README.md

 Then go to `/mnt/etc/nix/configuration.nix` and:

-1. Set `networking.hostname` to a proper value.
+1. Set `networking.hostName` to a proper value.
 2. Set `networking.networkmanager.enable = true;`.
 3. In `environment.systemPackages` enable `git`, `curl`, `wget`, `vim` and `micro` (more is better right?).
 4. Add flakes support with this: `nix.settings.experimental-features = [ "nix-command" "flakes" ];`.